How AI is Changing User Experience

 Empowering Everyone through No-Code AI

-Currently, only those with deep technical skills can harness AI's potential.
+Currently, only those with great technical skills can harness AI's potential.
 But no-code platforms are democratising access for non-programmers.
 Anyone can leverage state-of-the-art algorithms via simple drag-and-drop interfaces.

-No-code AI enables the creation of chatbots, data analysis, model building, and more without coding.
-This allows smaller businesses and teams to benefit from AI capabilities that were previously only accessible to large tech giants.
+No-code AI enables the creation of chatbots, data analysis, model building, and more, all without requiring coding.
+This enables smaller businesses and teams to leverage AI capabilities that were previously only available to large tech giants.

 Democratisation also mitigates AI-related job losses by reskilling workforces to emerging roles and managing no-code systems.